-Zooey Deschanel’s studio proves that you can still be bold, no matter how big space.
-Swathed in rich, navy blues, her studio provides a compact but highly functional space for her music.
-Accessible, stores like IKEA have built an entire industry on incorporating attractive design elements in limited areas.
+Zooey Deschanel’s studio proves that you can still be bold, no matter how big the space.
+Her studio is swathed in rich, navy blues; her studio provides a compact but highly functional space for her music.
+Such accessible stores like IKEA have built an entire industry on incorporating attractive design elements in limited areas.
 Cozy studios are the perfect match for this type of decor.

 Embracing the Popular Minimalist CultureEmbracing the Popular Minimalist Culture